-• Capable Telephones

-KX-T7600 series, except KX-T7640.
-Note that the KX-T7667 can only be connected as a slave DPT.

-- The PSU-M or PSU-L must be installed when Digital XDP connection enables the number of DPTs to exceed the maximum capacity that the PBX supports. - When using Digital XDP connection, the following features cannot be used with either the master or slave DPT: - a) OHCA: A call waiting tone will be heard even if the OHCA feature is set. - b) USB Module: The DPTs will not work correctly if a USB Module is connected.
+- Capable Telephones - KX-T7600 series, except KX-T7640.
+Note that the KX-T7667 can only be connected as a slave DPT. - When Digital XDP connection enables the number of DPTs to exceed the maximum capacity that the PBX supports, the following conditions must be met: - KX-TDA30: An MEC card is installed and an additional AC adaptor is connected - KX-TDA100/KX-TDA200: An MEC card and the PSU-M or PSU-L is installed - KX-TDA600: The PSU-L is installed. - When using Digital XDP connection, the following features cannot be used with either the master or slave DPT: - a) OHCA: A call waiting tone will be heard even if the OHCA feature is set. - b) USB Module: The DPTs will not work correctly if a USB Module is connected.
 Do not connect USB Modules to the DPTs.